nidhiab/file-processor/README.md

 java -jar file-processor.jar "c://records.csv"

-This file should have records as specified in the challenge brief.
+This file should have records as specified in the brief.

 If the file has fewer columns than 6 it throws a runtime exception.<br/>
 If the file has more than 6 columns in a line, it ignores anything after first 6 columns.<br/>